 Work placements of 800 hours are a key part of the degree and along with group, research or industry driven projects, give practical experience to the theoretical aspects of engineering design and development.

 The undergraduate Bachelor of Engineering with Honours degree has three majors of which students choose one:

 - Electronic and Computer System Engineering

 - Software Engineering.

-The postgraduate Master of Engineering (ME) and PhD in Engineering degrees build on our international research and make full use of our state of the art technology.
+Our postgraduate Master's and PhD degrees build on our international research and make full use of our state of the art technology.

 Our staff are enthusiastic and committed teachers and incorporate the latest knowledge into their teaching.
-Many are internationally recognised as leaders in their field, and can provide experience and guidance in a wide range of projects from measuring the thickness of Antarctic ice with magnetic resonance techniques to designing orthotics for stroke patients or developing three-dimensional electronic mirrors.
+Many are internationally recognised as leaders in their field, and can provide experience and guidance in a wide range of projects from developing AI algorithms, to measuring the thickness of Antarctic ice with magnetic resonance techniques, designing orthotics for stroke patients, and Virtual Reality displays.

 More information about our programmes of study is on the School of Engineering and Computer Science website.